MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/da-always-on-vpn-migration/da-always-on-migration-deploy.md

 ## Deploy certificates and VPN configuration script to the clients

-You can find the bulk of the VPN client configuration documentation in [Deploy Always On VPN](../vpn/always-on-vpn/deploy/always-on-vpn-deploy-deployment.md) section.
-Although most steps in this section reference the Always On VPN deployment, two additional steps are needed to complete the migration from DirectAccess to Always On VPN successfully.
+Although the bulk of the VPN client configuration in the [Deploy Always On VPN](../vpn/always-on-vpn/deploy/always-on-vpn-deploy-deployment.md) section, two additional steps are needed to complete the migration from DirectAccess to Always On VPN successfully.

 You must ensure that the **VPN_Profile.ps1** comes _after_ the certificate has been issued so that the VPN client does not attempt to connect without it.
 To do that, you execute a script that adds only those users who have enrolled in the certificate to your VPN Deployment Ready group, which you use to deploy the Always On VPN configuration.